sirlensalot/sirlensalot.github.io/talks/parsing-ny-haskell-2018.md

 ## Embedding a FV DSL in Pact

-- Pact parser too "smart"
+- Pact parser "too smart"
-- All literal types recognized in parser
+- E.g., all literal types recognized in parser
 - Need "sexps only"

 ## The Pact Parser, v2: